I opened a vegan restaurant in Berkeley, California in 2010.

 When I think about processed food, I always think of food that’s sold at gas stations.

-Chips, crackers, cookies, muffins, everything except for that one lone banana that sits by the register and sells for like 50 cents.
-Where does that one banana always come from, by the way?
+Chips, crackers, cookies, muffins, everything except that one lone banana that sits by the register.
+You know the one.
+Sometimes it’s an apple.

 A donut for instance is more processed than a piece of whole wheat bread.
 But whole wheat bread is more processed than say, a piece of sprouted grain bread.
-Can you see where this slope may get slippery?
+Sprouted grain bread is more processed than brown rice and buckwheat.

 STEP ONE

-Watch: Got The Facts on Milk to learn all the crap things about dairy.
+Watch: Got The Facts on Milk to learn all kinds of things about dairy you didn’t want to know.

-In a nutshell: Dairy has a protein called casein in it.
-Casein has been linked with loads of problems including inflammation, Autoimmune Diseases (think MS, Rheumatoid Arthritis and Alopecia to name a few), acne, allergies and even eczema.
+In a nutshell: Dairy contains a protein called casein.
+Casein has been linked with loads of problems including inflammation, autoimmune diseases (think MS, Rheumatoid Arthritis, and Alopecia to name a few), acne, allergies, and even eczema.

-If that’s not enough, the average glass of milk contains 60 different anabolic hormones (whether organic milk or not).
+The average glass of milk contains 60 different anabolic hormones (organic milk or not).
 The purpose of anabolic hormones is to help calves grow to become very large cows.

-Why are we drinking something with hormones in it that are meant to grow a 1500 pound mammal?
-It defies all logic.
-Plus, imagine what all those hormones might help grow in us?
+Why are we drinking something with hormones in it that are meant to grow a 1500-pound mammal?

-Turns out that the places in the world which consume the most dairy have the most instances of hip fractures and the regions that consume the least amount of dairy have the lowest amount of hip fractures.
+Turns out that the places in the world that consume the most dairy have the most instances of hip fractures, and the regions that consume the least amount of dairy have the lowest amount of hip fractures.

 Trans Fats raise “bad” cholesterol and lower “good” cholesterol.